Global Studies Librarian

 The literature review provides you, the student, with the foundation you need to intensively explore a topic.
 It is an overview and evaluation of the writings in a specific area of interest.
-You will find literature reviews in many types of writing – annual reviews by commercial publishers, scholarly journal articles, theses, and dissertations to name a few.
+You will find literature reviews in many types of writing – annual reviews by commercial publishers, scholarly journal articles, and theses and dissertations to name a few.
 The ultimate purpose of the literature review is to bring together and analyze significant writings on a topic.
 For the student in the process of writing a thesis or dissertation, the purpose of the literature review is to show your intellectual grasp of a topic by sharing the knowledge that exists in your area of interest and evaluating this knowledge.
 It will help you identify important theorists, research groups and writing in your area of interest as well as the vocabulary, methods, history, and key variables used in the field of study.
-You can link to a good example of a literature review in a scholarly journal and one from the Annual Review of Political Science here.

 Do not confuse the literature review with an annotated bibliography.
 The annotated bibliography can be an overview of the significant writing in a topical area, but it does not usually include the depth of analysis required in a literature review.
 You can see an example of an annotated bibliography in the types of tools librarians provide in their research guides.
 The listing of these tools is done in a non-evaluative manner for the most part.
 Another type of non-evaluative bibliography can be found in most databases, also known as abstracting services such as the International Bibliography of the Social Sciences, Worldwide Political Science Abstracts and EconLit.
 The abstracts attached to the journal and book citations in these resources provide you with an important opportunity to see what research has been done in a field, a brief paragraph, sometimes provided by the author, regarding the content of the work, and, in the case of most of our electric resources, an opportunity to access the full article.
 The literature review will be developed using these tools, but it is also a creative work by the writer that pulls this information together and analyzes the key aspects of what has been written.